 If you like the idea of a pension – receiving a regular income – then you may want to consider an immediate annuity for a portion of your retirement income.
 Choose an insurance company with reasonable expenses and a strong financial track record.

 Recent retirement studies show that it may be advantageous to use an immediate annuity to cover your fixed costs.
 The annuity is guaranteed to pay out for your life expectancy (or a joint life expectancy if that’s what you choose).
 So assuming the company that sells you the annuity is solvent, you won’t run out of money – at least for a basic level of expenses.
-You can then draw are right now, you may want to wait a bit before committing to an annuity.
+You may want to wait before committing to an annuity.
 Once you purchase an immediate fixed annuity, you typically lock in an interest rate for life.

 - Think about when you want to start taking Social Security benefits assuming you think you’ll be eligible.